Lab 006: Deploying Virtual Machines in a Public Virtual Network

 --storage-sku Standard_LRS

-echo "VM is created and accessible via SSH at: $PUBLIC_IP"
+echo "VM is accessible via SSH at: $PUBLIC_IP"